dpazz/sk-plugin-python-bno08x/README.md

 #### [Note]
 Depending on the wiring of the breakout board, the default I2C address may be 0x4A [74] or 0x4B [75].
 The plugin scans I2C bus to find the actual address (if any) and compares it with the one defined in parameters 'schema' logging a warning if the address found is different from the one defined.
 Absence of either adresses in the bus forces the plugin to stop.

-The parameter schema can enable the calculation of Magnetic Variation (declination) using programmatically the NOAA calculator (see [here](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml)) and lat/lon position data given by Signalk server itself (if this option is enabled, the connection to internet must be available)
+The parameter schema can enable the calculation of Magnetic Variation (declination) using programmatically the NOAA calculator (see [here](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml)) and lat/lon position data given by Signalk server itself (if this option is enabled, the connection to internet must be available or the estimated value defined in schema is used).
+The query to NoAA calculator is repeated at the configured time interval in plugin schema (default: 5 Hours)

 ### Before installing plugin